Jalen Chatfield: Early life

 Chatfield was born on May 15, 1996, in Ypsilanti, Michigan, U.S. to parents Scott and Tomara.
+Chatfield is biracial, with a white father and black mother.
 Despite his father playing basketball and his sister playing soccer, Chatfield chose to participate in biking, rollerblading, skateboarding and baseball.
 Growing up, he was a fan of the Detroit Red Wings of the National Hockey League (NHL) and specifically admired Nicklas Lidström.

 Playing career

 Amateur

 Growing up in Michigan, Chatfield began playing organized competitive ice hockey with the Compuware Triple-A Under-13 team.
 He then spent two seasons with the Belle Tire Midget Major U18 team before signing with the Madison Capitols of the United States Hockey League for their inaugural season.
 In his first season with the Belle Tire, Chatfield had recorded three goals and 18 assists through 40 games.
 The following year, he improved to 11 goals and 15 assists. and was praised for being an "elite skating defenseman with good puck skills."
 Despite being committed to the Capitols, Chatfield signed with the Windsor Spitfires of the Ontario Hockey League (OHL) prior to the 2014–15 season.

 Chatfield subsequently joined the Spitfires for the entirety of the 2014–15 season.
 In his rookie season, Chatfield scored his first career OHL goal in his 53rd game of the season.
 At the conclusion of the season, Chatfield received the teams' Most Improved Player award.
 In spite of his lack of scoring, Chatfield was invited to participate in the Detroit Red Wings Development camp during the offseason.
 After attending the Red Wings camp, Chatfield was returned to the Spitfires for the 2015–16 season.
 Upon rejoining the team, Chatfield immediately made an offensive impact by doubling his goal total from the previous season within the first four games.
 In November 2015, Chatfield was named the Player of the Week after he scored two goals and four assists over three games.
 His scoring prowess continued as the season progressed as he tallied eight goals and 33 points over half the season.
 During the offseason, Chatfield attended the San Jose Sharks rookie camp where he impressed the coaches enough to earn an invite to their training camp.
 However, Chatfield was returned to the Spitfires before the final roster was announced.

 The 2016–17 season would prove to be Chatfield's last in the OHL.
-He finished the season ranking third among defenceman with 28 points and eight goals and second in assists with 20.
+He finished the season ranking third among Spitfire defencemen with 28 points and eight goals and second in assists with 20.
 Chatfield's defensive efforts were recognized by OHL coaches as he tied with Kyle Pettit for the second best penalty killer in the Western Conference.
 On March 1, 2017, Chatfield was named co-captain of the Spitfires alongside Jeremiah Addison.
 A few days later, Chatfield signed an entry-level contract with the Vancouver Canucks of the NHL to begin his professional career.